Dangerous Dog Codes and Leash Laws For Houston, Harris County, and Surrounding Areas

 Unless restrained as required by this section, a dangerous dog shall be considered “at large” and subject to the other provisions of this chapter governing dogs at large.

-(5) It shall be the duty of each person owning or harboring a dangerous dog to display a sign on the premises where the dog is kept for any period of time exceeding 12 hours.
+(5) It shall be the duty of each person owning or harboring a dangerous dog to display a sign on the premises where the dog is kept for any period exceeding 12 hours.
 The sign must read “WARNING: BAD DOG” and must be plainly legible from each street area adjacent to the premises.

 Help Finding City Ordinances After Animal Attack